TempleEight/temple-docs/TempleEight/docs/reference/templefile-primitives.md

 ---
-id: primitives
+id: templefile-primitives
-title: Primitives
+title: Templefile Primitives
-sidebar_label: Primitives
+sidebar_label: Templefile Primitives
 ---

 TempleFile supports 8 primitive types, roughly aligned with those found in `SQL` style languages.
 Any property of a service can be of any of these types.